Angell-006/Ecommerce-Follow-Along/README.md

 - Understand how to use the PayPal API for payments.
 - Be able to integrate online payments into your application.
 - Set up and use the react-paypal-js package in your React project.

+## Milestone 31: Global State Management using Redux
+### Learning Goals
+- Use Redux for global state management
+- Implement a Redux store to manage and update global state (email in this case)